Hot Chocolate Brownies

 - Preheat oven to 350° F. Line an 8×8 baking pan with parchment paper and spray nonstick cooking spray.
 Set aside.

-- In a makeshift double boiler, melt semisweet chocolate and butter, stirring often.1 Once melted, whisk in cocoa powder and set aside to cool slightly.
+- In a makeshift double boiler over low heat, melt chocolate and butter, stirring often (see notes for microwave method).
+Once melted, whisk in cocoa powder and set aside to cool slightly.

 - Using a silicone spatula or rubber spoon, gently stir in 1/2 cup of the mini marshmallow bits.
 Pour mixture into prepared pan and spread evenly with spatula.
 Sprinkle additional 2 tablespoons marshmallows on top.

 - Bake at 350° F for 25 to 30 minutes or until the top is shiny and the center is still dense.
 Brownies will continue to bake once removed from oven.
 Allow brownies to cool for 2 hours.
 Once cooled, dust with cocoa if desired and cut into squares.